Addressing the patterns that hold you back - so you can have the life and relationship you desire

 I also work with individuals who feel stuck in patterns they don’t fully understand and want to change.
 These patterns can show up in the ways you react, feel, or relate to others.
 Through psychotherapy, you can gain awareness of how these patterns affect your relationships, develop self-compassion, and create strategies for lasting change.

-Couples Therapy + Individual Psychotherapy
+Relationship Therapy + Individual Psychotherapy

 CLIENT APPRECIATION